U.S. drops Israeli company from Iran sanctions list

 WASHINGTON The United States on Tuesday removed an Israeli holding company from a sanctions blacklist for trade with Iran, clarifying a step taken in May that cast a shadow over Israel's richest family.

-Ofer Brothers Group had denied wrongdoing after it was included on a U.S. State Department sanctions list in May and accused of being part of a deal to sell Iranians a tanker for $8.65 million.
+Ofer Brothers Group had denied wrongdoing after it was included on a U.S. State Department sanctions list in May and accused of being part of a deal to sell Iranians a tanker for $8.65 million (5.48 million pounds).

 The State Department issued a note on Tuesday removing the Ofer Brothers Group from the list of sanctioned entities.
 It substituted two other firms indirectly owned by the Ofer conglomerate, one a corporate manager and the other a ship-owning company.